 As an Irish citizen you have a range of rights including the right to enter and reside in Ireland.
 Being an Irish citizen means you are recognised as an Irish national and a citizen of the European Union.
 If you were born abroad and your parents or grandparents were Irish, you may be entitled to be an Irish citizen by birth or descent.

 As an Irish citizen you do not need permission to work in Ireland.
-If you are planning to work in Ireland there is information in our document, Finding a job in Ireland.
-Before you start work, you should apply for a Personal Public Service Number and find out about tax and starting work.
-You can find information about employment rights and conditions in Ireland such as minimum pay, leave and hours of work in the employment category on citizensinformation.ie.
+There is information in our document, Finding a job in Ireland.
+Before you start work, you should apply for a Personal Public Service Number (PPS number) and find out about tax and starting work.
+You can find information about employment rights and conditions such as minimum pay, leave and hours of work.
 If you decide to work part-time, you can also find out about the employment rights of part-time workers.
-If you intend to be self-employed there is information in our document, Starting a business in Ireland.
+If you intend to be self-employed there is information in our document on starting a business.

 If you are moving to Ireland you need to know about residency for tax purposes.
 You will also be entitled to certain income tax credits and reliefs.
 For example, tax relief is available for certain medical expenses.
 When you are opening a bank account in Ireland, you have to provide proof of your identity and of your address in Ireland.